 A recent systematic review and meta-analysis (highest level of evidence) examined five studies that met inclusion criteria.
 Results of the meta-analysis indicated that adhesive systems beneath fissure sealants had a significant positive benefit on retention and thus caries prevention.

-Not only do permanent teeth benefit from the adjunct of a bonding agent, but studies are also favorable for primary teeth, they also show similar laboratory results to that of permanent teeth with increased bond strengths and decreased microleakage when a bonding agent is utilized.
+Not only do permanent teeth benefit from the adjunct of a bonding agent, but studies are also favourable for primary teeth, they also show similar laboratory results to that of permanent teeth with increased bond strengths and decreased microleakage when a bonding agent is utilized.

 Dental sealants are a non-invasive sealer that is placed on newly erupted permanent molars.
 Its primary function is to seal the deep grooves in your child’s growing smile.
 It helps to prevent cavities during the time they are learning to brush properly.